Cadaver monument: England

-The earliest known transi monument is the very faint matrix (i.e. indent) of a now lost monumental brass shrouded demi-effigy on the ledger stone slab commemorating "John the Smith" (c.1370) at St Bartholomew’s Church in Brightwell Baldwin in Oxfordshire.
+The earliest known transi monument is the very faint matrix (i.e., indent) of a now lost monumental brass shrouded demi-effigy on the ledger stone slab commemorating "John the Smith" (c.1370) at St Bartholomew’s Church in Brightwell Baldwin in Oxfordshire.
 In the 15th century the sculpted transi effigy made its appearance in England.
 Cadaver monuments survive in many English cathedrals and parish churches.
 The earliest surviving one is in Lincoln Cathedral, to Bishop Richard Fleming who founded Lincoln College, Oxford and died in 1431.
 Canterbury Cathedral houses the well-known cadaver monument to Henry Chichele, Archbishop of Canterbury (died 1443) and in Exeter Cathedral survives the 16th-century monument and chantry chapel of Precentor Sylke, inscribed in Latin: "I am what you will be, and I was what you are.
 Pray for me I beseech you."
-Winchester Cathedral has two cadaver monuments.
+Winchester Cathedral has two cadaver monuments; Wells Cathedral has a cadaver monument to Bishop Thomas Beckington (died 1465).

 The cadaver monument traditionally identified as that of John Wakeman, Abbot of Tewkesbury from 1531 to 1539, survives in Tewkesbury Abbey.
 Following the dissolution of the monasteries, he retired and later became the first Bishop of Gloucester.
 The monument, with vermin crawling on a sculpted skeletal corpse, may have been prepared for him, but his body was in fact buried at Forthampton in Gloucestershire.

 A rarer, modern type is the standing, shrouded effigy type exemplified by the tomb of the poet John Donne (d.
 1631) in the crypt of St Paul's Cathedral in London.
 Similar examples from the Early Modern period signify faith in the Resurrection.